GitYiheng/Learning_in_Growing_Robots/README.md

 You can use the our froglet model or create your own.

+1. Download our froglet model by typing `git clone https://github.com/GitYiheng/Learning_in_Growing_Robots.git` and you can find the ready-to-use "froglet.unitypackage" in "Learning_in_Growing_Robots/src/".

-1. Open Unity and click "New".
+2. Open Unity and click "New".
 Name your project, select "3D" Template, and click "create project".

-2. Open "Edit==>Project Settings==>Player".
+3. Open "Edit==>Project Settings==>Player".
 Under "Other Settings==>Configuration==>Scripting Runtime Version", change "Stable (.NET 3.5 Equivalent)" to "Experimental (.NET 4.6 Equivalent)" and confirm "Restart".

-3. Choose "Assets==>Import Package==>Custom Package..." then navigate and open "froglet.unitypackage".
+4. Choose "Assets==>Import Package==>Custom Package..." then navigate and open "../Learning_in_Growing_Robots/src/froglet.unitypackage".
 With all items selected, click "Import".

-4. In "Project==>Assets==>Scenes", open "froglet".
+5. In "Project==>Assets==>Scenes", open "froglet".
 Now the simulation is ready to run.

 # Model Verification in Player Mode